Checklist of Thyroid Symptoms in Women + What to do About it

 Taking targeted supplements can help work in tandem with changes to your thyroid medication (if necessary) and can be used on their own as well.

-Most hypothyroid do tend to benefit from using high quality nutritional supplements as adjunct therapy to their existing treatments.
+Most hypothyroid do tend to benefit from using high-quality nutritional supplements as an adjunct therapy to their existing treatments.

 The reason is simple: